-Born and raised in Stockholm, Sweden, Martin aspired to become a chef from an early age.
-After graduating culinary high school, followed by a year in the Royal Swedish Navy, he immediately began his journey towards the top in the restaurant industry.
+Martin was born and raised in Stockholm, Sweden.
+From an early age, he aspired to become a chef.
+After graduating culinary high school, he served in the Royal Swedish Navy for a year before beginning his journey towards the top in the restaurant industry.
 His ambition was to one day open the doors to his own fine dining establishment.

 Although Martin did well in single table tournaments, it was while playing online qualifiers to major live events where he found his niche in 2008.
-The first qualifier he won was for the WSOP Main Event, the pinnacle of poker tournaments held in Las Vegas each year.
-The win came with a dilemma, as he had the option to either collect the value of the package ($12.000 in cash) or travel to Vegas and pursue his dream.
-Torn with the big decision -he asked his mother for advice.
+The first qualifier he won was for the World Series Of Poker Main Event, the pinnacle of poker tournaments held in Las Vegas each year.
+The win came with a dilemma as he had the option to either withdraw the equity value of the package, $12.000, or travel to Vegas and pursue his dream.
+Torn with the big decision, -he asked his mother for advice.
 To his surprise, she insisted on the latter as she knew his irresistible desire to go and play.
-So, he packed his bags and flew to Vegas by himself, three days before his 21st birthday.
-Ironically, Martin got eliminated on the third hand and was arguably one of the first players to exit the eight-day long tournament.
+Thrilled about the opportunity, he packed his bags and flew to Vegas, three days before his 21st birthday.
+Ironically, Martin got eliminated on the third hand and was arguably one of the first players to exit the eight day long tournament.
 It was undoubtedly an expensive experience, but he never regretted his decision to follow his intuition.

 The following years, Martin kept racking up big results both online and on the live circuit all over the world.
-His great success on the European Poker Tour, breaking a record by reaching the final table in three main events all in one season, earned him the Online Qualifier of the Year Award along with a runner up finish as the EPT Player of the Year.
-He also became the first Swedish player ever to crack top ten on the well-respected Global Poker Index (GPI) leader board.
+His great success on the European Poker Tour, breaking a record by reaching three Main Event final tables in one season, earned him the Online Qualifier of the Year Award along with a runner up finish as the EPT Player of the Year.
+He also became the first Swedish player to crack top ten (9th) on the well-respected Global Poker Index (GPI) rankings.

-His first live tournament win would come in October 2013 during EPT London.
-It wasn’t a major, but Martin still described the win to feel better than any of his previous second places, even though these had generated a lot greater income.
-Many of his close friends and family members were in attendence and it was all in all a very memorable event.
-He knew the win would give him a much-needed confidence boost once he found himself heads-up in a major again.
+His first live tournament win would come in October 2013 during the EPT in London, U.K. It wasn’t a major, but Martin still described the win to feel better than any of his previous second places, even though these had netted a much greater return.
+He knew the win would give him a game changing confidence boost once he found himself heads-up in a major again.

-In 2014, Martin reached a new peak of his career when he made the final table of the WSOP Main Event, the same tournament he had exited on the third hand six years prior.
-It was a seven-day process and after having the chip lead near the end, he would enter the final as the second shortest stack.
+In 2014, Martin reached a new peak of his career when he made the final table of the notorious WSOP Main Event, the same tournament he had exited on the third hand six years prior.
+It was a seven-day long process and he would enter the final as the second shortest stack.
 The play was paused in July to be resumed and play down to a winner in November.
 Knowing that this was a once in a lifetime opportunity, Martin would use this time wisely in order to give himself the best chance possible to win and become the new crowned world champion.

-Riding the momentum from the comeback on the previous day, the second day only lasted four hours.
-Martin stood victorious in a field of 6,683 players and had won the WSOP Main Event title and $10,000,000.
-His outstanding performance got praised all around the poker world and he received an award for the best “Tournament Performance of the Year” at the European Global Poker Index Awards in Malta and got inducted into the “Swedish Poker Hall of Fame”.
+Riding the momentum from the comeback the previous day, Martin eventually became victorious in a field of 6,683 players as he won the World Champion title and $10,000,000.
+His outstanding performance got praised all around the poker world.
+He received an award for the best “Tournament Performance of the Year” at the European Global Poker Index Awards in Malta and got inducted into the “Swedish Poker Hall of Fame”.